giantswarm/architect-orb/docs/job/push-to-app-catalog.md

 Selecting `app-build-suite` will execute chart linting, validating and packaging using [app-build-suite](https://github.com/giantswarm/app-build-suite).
 This also enables generation and publishing of metadata into the catalog.

+### chart

+Name of the directory containing the helm chart in the `helm/` directory.
+This should match the name of the repository with an optional `-app` suffix.

 ## Example